Golden Trout Natural History Workshop, Inc.

 ___________________________________________________________

-The camp is at 10,000 feet, and day hikes usually go to somewhat higher elevations.
+The facility is at 10,150 feet, and day hikes and activities will go to somewhat higher elevations.
 If you have ever experienced problems with high elevations or have a heart condition, consult your doctor about potential altitude and medical problems prior to registering.
-This is a wilderness camp with no emergency facilities.
-There is a satellite phone for medical emergency use only.
+The Crooked Creek Research facility does have internet connections.

 ___________________________________________________________